Point against Honduras 'huge' for USA, says Arena

 "There is still a lot of games to be played, nothing is set.
 USA must continue to win to achieve our goal."

-"It was tough.
-Lots of credit to [Honduras] – they made it tough," USA forward Jordan Morris told beIN Sports.
+USA forward Jordan Morris told beIN Sports: "It was tough.
+Lots of credit to [Honduras] – they made it tough.

 "The conditions were obviously difficult.
 But I think it shows the mentality of our team.
 We knew that we had to get a result down here and credit to Bobby, he came in and scored a nice goal, but as a team I think we worked really hard the whole game … a point is big for us down here."